 The schedule and milestones will be used by USACE to track the non-Federal sponsor’s progress in executing the SWIF.
 Schedule should integrate all key activities, and provide clear milestones for implementing system wide improvements and correction of unacceptable deficiencies previously described.
 Milestones should include specific dates for complete rectification of unacceptable deficiencies, and other system-wide improvements.
 For example, collaborating agency input received, study complete, design complete, permits approved (e.g. Section 408 approval, variance approval, FONSI (if appropriate) signed, contract advertise, contract award, contract close-out, O&M Manual updated, or other significant milestones leading to complete levee restoration to USACE O&M standards, and any other milestones deemed appropriate.

 A risk analysis of the overall execution schedule should be included.
 That is, a discussion should be included on assumptions that are the basis for corrective actions, and the possible consequence of those assumptions being incorrect.
-Discussion should be included on assumptions that are the basis for assumed corrective actions, and the possible consequence of those assumptions being incorrect.
+Discussion should be included on assumptions that are the basis for corrective actions, and the possible consequence of those assumptions being incorrect.
 Examples include geotechnical study to determine corrective actions such as for seepage and piping repairs; or culvert video inspections that might determine widespread issues with culverts that were not known previously; or hydrologic/hydraulic analysis that exceed expected channel capacity, or real estate acquisition in time for rectification work.
 Any of these, and others could have a major impact to cost and schedule.
 These “risks” should be indentified in here so the overall SWIF execution schedule is fully defined.

 With the schedule risks identified, a brief discussion of how USACE will be notified of missed milestones, and what the approach will be for schedule recovery, or extension.